learn-co-curriculum/dsc-cross-validation/README.md

-Another way, if you have enough folds to make it worthwhile, is to show the distribution of the train vs. test scores using a histogram or a box plot.
+Another way, if you have enough folds to make it worthwhile, is to show the distribution of the train vs. test scores using a histogram or a box plot. *N.B.*: The *x*-axes are different scales, but the focus is on the different shapes of the respective distributions.

 ```python